stackbit-projects/snibby-cdbb9/src/pages/index.md

     type: section_hero
     title: Meet Snibby.
     content: >-
-      This is a terrible user interface.
+      This is a broken user experience.
 You can't click on the Bold, Italic, or Heading buttons without closing the window.
 You can't even click to a section of the text without the window closing.
 Is this problem exclusive to Chrome?